thebroishkindacoder/Underwater-Labyrinth-of-Rage/README.md

 ## Objective:
 * Collect all of the tokens

-* After you have done so, find your way to the green finish point
+* After you have done so, find your way to the blue finish point

 * You win!